avinashvcodes/Edtech-GraphQL-API/readme.md

 - Users must be created before creating courses to assign the teacher properly.
 - UUIDs are used as primary keys.
 - SQLAlchemy is used for ORM and schema generation.
-- PostgreSQL is the database backend (Docker recommended if local install unavailable).
+- PostgreSQL is the database backend.

 🚧 Project is under active development.